teuk/mediabot_v3/README.md

 ### Minimal bootstrap packages

 `./configure` is the main project entry point, but a fresh Debian system still needs a small bootstrap set first.
+Run the package installation commands as `root`.

 ```bash
 apt update